tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/reverse-prompt-engineering.md

         <li><strong>SEO Optimization</strong> &mdash; Include relevant keywords that accurately reflect the API's functionality and purpose without being overly specific to a single use case.</li>
     </ul>
 </div>

+Again, note that we're creating prompts section by section here.
+It doesn't hurt to repeat and emphasize some of the previous instruction along the way.

 <div class="chat">
 <p>